Textualize/rich-cli/README.md

 ## Markdown

 You can request markdown rendering by adding the `--markdown` switch or `-m`.
+If the file ends with `.md` markdown will be auto-detected.

 ```
-rich README.md -m
+rich README.md
 ```

 ![markdown1](https://raw.githubusercontent.com/Textualize/rich-cli/main/imgs/markdown1.png)